 How Much Are Climbing Shoes?

-The mediator between your feet and the wall, they provide the tenacious grip and razor-sharp precision needed for delicate dance-like footwork, balance, and power.
+Most climbers will agree that the single most important piece of gear we own is climbing shoes.
+The mediator between your feet and the wall, climbing shoes are an absolute must-have.
+They provide the tenacious grip and razor-sharp precision needed for delicate dance-like footwork, balance, and power.

 Beginners will do well buying affordable climbing shoes.
 New climbers have yet to develop precise footwork and often end up desperately scuffing their feet on walls.